 - Brand Building - Press release sites such as PRNewswire and PRWeb got crushed with Panda 4.0, and all links coming from these sites are nofollow links.
 It's debatable whether to use press releases for SEO, but I think it's still a great way to build great brand links.

 A "nofollow" link is a link that simply has an extra attribute to it using the rel="nofollow" tag.
 Here's an example:

 A "dofollow" link is any regular link with the absence of the "rel" attribute.
 Simple right?

-Nofollow links have lots of value and uses.
-If you build websites, like we do, adding an attribution link in the footer of the client’s site using the method above is a win for your link profile.
-You get the benefit of “brand links” without the penalty of Penguin.
+Nofollow links have lots of value and use.
+If you build websites, as we do, adding an attribution link in the footer of the client's site using the method above is a win for your link profile.
+You get the benefit of "brand links" without the penalty of Penguin.
 This is just one small example.